Read the Prologue and Chapter 1 of Forbidden Captive…

 But I refused to think about that when I was stepping into the market.

 Each stall resembled that of a cramped home.
-Each stall barely fit more than two people.
+Each one barely fit more than two people.
 Once squeezed through the door, someone would be met with a small wooden block for a counter and walls packed with items for trade.
 With a few already setting up for the day, I offered a tentative smile as I passed.
 Lizeth, whose stall was beside my own, was the only one who noticed as she set a handcrafted bowl on a table just outside.

-My walls were lined with shelves and some still had a few leftovers from the previous day.
+My walls were lined with shelves, and some still had a few leftovers from the previous day.
 I didn’t bother setting my bag down; I kept it braced on my shoulder while refilling the empty space on the shelves.
-While others offered things such as bowls carved with intricate designs or weapons or even clothing and draperies, I offered preserves and pickled foods.
+While others offered things such as bowls carved with intricate designs, or weapons or even clothing and draperies, I offered preserves and pickled foods.
 Others traded fresh fruit, vegetables, and spices from Nedfin, too, but I was the only one who had mastered preservatives.
 My ability to balance the sweetness and bitterness within preserved foods was what Haiden used to claim I was more of a necessity when it came to trade.
-Not only with our people but with Nedfin, to continue the back and forth of goods between our people.
+Not only with our people but with Nedfin, to continue the back and forth of goods between our communities.

 That was where I was an asset.